Klatcy/Customer-Segmentation-For-a-Subscription-Service-Analysis/README.md

-_ The above pivot table
+_ The above pivot table shows the report of Subscription Pattern, Most Popular Subscription Type, Top 3 Region by Subscription Cancellation, Total Number of Customers in each region and Total Revenue by Subscription Type.